DataFire/Integrations/integrations/generated/google_dataproc/README.md

   * gracefulDecommissionTimeout `string`: Optional.
 Timeout for graceful YARN decomissioning.
 Graceful decommissioning allows removing nodes from the cluster without interrupting jobs in progress.
 Timeout specifies how long to wait for jobs in progress to finish before forcefully removing nodes (and potentially interrupting jobs).
 Default timeout is 0 (for forceful decommission), and the maximum allowed timeout is 1 day.Only supported on Dataproc image versions 1.2 and higher.
   * projectId **required** `string`: Required.
 The ID of the Google Cloud Platform project the cluster belongs to.
   * region **required** `string`: Required.
 The Cloud Dataproc region in which to handle the request.
+  * requestId `string`: Optional.
+A unique id used to identify the request.
+If the server receives two UpdateClusterRequest requests with the same id, then the second request will be ignored and the first google.longrunning.Operation created and stored in the backend is returned.It is recommended to always set this value to a UUID (https://en.wikipedia.org/wiki/Universally_unique_identifier).The id must contain only letters (a-z, A-Z), numbers (0-9), underscores (_), and hyphens (-).
+The maximum length is 40 characters.
   * updateMask `string`: Required.
 Specifies the path, relative to Cluster, of the field to update.
 For example, to change the number of workers in a cluster to 5, the update_mask parameter would be specified as config.worker_config.num_instances, and the PATCH request body would specify the new value, as follows:
   * $.xgafv `string` (values: 1, 2): V1 error format.
   * access_token `string`: OAuth access token.